Jennifer Mora

 Jennifer Magalí Mora Cáceres (born 11 November 1996) is a Paraguayan footballer who plays as a defender.
-She has been a member of the Paraguay women's national team.
+She has been a member of the Paraguay women's national team and the national under-20 team.

 International career

 Mora represented Paraguay at the 2014 FIFA U-20 Women's World Cup.
 At senior level, she played the 2014 Copa América Femenina.